solo-developer/angular-nepali-datepicker/README.md

 # Angular Nepali Date Picker

-This is the angular 5 nepali date picker project, custom built for nepali date picking functionality.
+This is the angular 8 nepali date picker project, custom built for nepali date picking functionality with real data till 2090 BS.

 ## Usage: